LINC-BIT/VLASelect/README.md

 cd <VLASelect directory in the container>/eval
 ```

-And you can run the following commands to reproduce each figure/table in our evaluation.
+Then, run the following commands to reproduce each figure/table in our evaluation.

 **Note:** In minimum working examples, we have limited the training time of each method to less than 5 minutes.
 However, the total runtime may remain several hours due to:
-  - Loading large model checkpoints (>1GB) for each method
+  - Loading large model checkpoints (>1GB) for each method.
-  - Initializing RL environments based on the physical simulation engine
+  - Initializing RL environments based on the physical simulation engine.
-  - Evaluating each method's accuracy periodically
+  - Evaluating/calculating each method's accuracy periodically.

 #### 2.2.1 Experiment 1: (Figure 7 in Section 5.2.1) Accuracy Under Tasks/Environment Changes<img src="./heading-divider-h4.svg" alt="" width="100%" height="1">